Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/pivot_point/median_point.rst

 ==============

 In Object Mode, Blender only considers the Object centers when determining the median point.
 This can lead to some counterintuitive results.
-In the Fig. Object Mode median points image below, you can see that the median point is between the Object centers and can be nowhere near the Objects' mesh.
+In the Fig. :ref:`fig-view3d-median-point-object-mode` below, you can see that the median point is between the Object centers and can be nowhere near the Objects' mesh.

+.. _fig-view3d-median-point-object-mode:

 .. figure:: /images/editors_3dview_Transform_control-Pivot_point-Median_point-median-point-objects.jpg
    :width: 640px

    Median points in Object Mode.

    The Median point is indicated by the yellow dot.

 In Edit Mode